rileymullins/TFlex/README.md

 ### Optional arguments

 - `--workers`
   Number of parallel worker processes for peak calling (default: 10).
+One worker will be assigned a sample_name and perform all functions on that sample_name.
 - `--sample_barcode_dist_threshold`
   Maximum Hamming distance allowed for correcting sample barcodes (default: 2).
 A value of 2 means that only sample barcodes that have ≤ 2 mismatches from the sample barcode are assigned to the whitelisted sample barcode.
 - `--srt_bc_dist_threshold`